-Refinement has improved, although the engines are still quite noisy at high revs, while the ride is bouncy but supple enough over bumps and cracks.
+Refinement is better than before, but the engines aren't the quietest in the class.
+The ride is generally supple but can get quite unsettled out of town.
 Alongside three and five door versions of the hatch, a new Airscape version adds an electric peel back fabric roof in the mould of the Fiat 500C.

 The split headlight design is an interpretation of the same theme you’ll find on the new C4 Cactus, while vertical LED lights are integrated neatly into the front bumper.

-At the rear, square 3D-effect taillights and a blacked-out glass tailgate are also distinctive, while the bit between is shared with the Aygo and 108.
+At the rear, square 3D-effect taillights and a blacked-out glass tailgate are also distinctive, while the side profile is shared with the Aygo and 108.
 It’s a similar story with the interior design that’s replicated for all three sister cars, with the exception of badges.

 Push and scratch some of the surfaces and the quality of materials isn’t up to the standard of a Volkswagen up!, but it by no means feels bargain basement and is better than before.

 Our choice: Citroen C1 1.2 PureTech

-With the same underpinnings as its predecessor (except for a redesigned rear axle saving 4kg, new shock absorbers and revised anti-roll bars) it’s unsurprising to find that the Citroen C1 feels rather similar from behind the wheel.
+With the same underpinnings as its predecessor (except for a redesigned rear axle saving 4kg, new shock absorbers and revised anti-roll bars) it’s not surprising to find that the Citroen C1 feels rather similar from behind the wheel.

 The engine to go for would be the more powerful 1.2-litre engine, it may only have an extra 13bhp but as the car is so light you really notice the extra oomph.
-Both engines thrum a little at idle but once up to speed they soon settle, although the 82bhp motor is a lot more settled at higher speeds.
-If you're mainly going to be driving the car around town and over shorter distances, the 1.0-litre engine is still a good choice and almost 70mpg is an impressive stat.
+Both engines thrum a little at idle but once up to speed they soon settle, although the 82bhp motor is a lot more able at higher speeds.
+If you're mainly going to be driving the car around town and over shorter distances, the 1.0-litre engine is still a good choice, revving sweetly and achieving almost 70mpg.

-By carrying over the same basic chassis architecture and 1.0-litre engine as its predecessor, Citroen is working with proven technology that it knows works.
+By carrying over the same basic chassis architecture and 1.0-litre engine as its predecessor, Citroen is working with proven mechanicals that it knows works.

-French manufacturers don’t have the best reliability records, but considering a large chunk of the development work of the C1 was carried out by Toyota (and the Japanese are famed for their bullet-proof reliability), it’s a safe bet that the C1 won’t go wrong.
+French manufacturers don’t have the best reliability records, but considering a large chunk of the development work of the C1 was carried out by Toyota (and the Japanese are famed for their bullet-proof reliability), it’s a safe bet that the C1 won’t go wrong very often.

-The C1 is a mechanically-simple car, so there’s relatively little to break, although the seven-inch touchscreen designed to mirror the screen of Android smart phones still feels like a technology in development – it’s a good idea but the operating interface isn’t seamless.
+The C1 is a simple car undeneath, so there’s relatively little to break, although the seven-inch touchscreen designed to mirror the screen of Android smart phones still feels like a technology in development – it’s a good idea but the operating interface isn’t seamless.

 Although changes under the skin are limited, Citroen’s engineers have found time to bolster the side impact protection, in a bid to up its three-star Euro NCAP rating to four.

 If you want an affordable car that can transport four adults short distances, but will be used mainly with one or two passengers in the car, then the Citroen C1 is a good choice.
-Adults will fit behind an adult driver, but it’s a serious squeeze and headroom in the back is tight for anyone approaching six-foot.
+Adults will just fit behind an similarly sized driver, but it’s a serious squeeze and headroom in the back is tight for anyone approaching six-foot.

 We’d go for the five door model, simply because it only costs £400 more, looks just as good and improves rear accessibility massively.
 You can order the three and the five-door model with an Airscape peel-back fabric roof for around £850 extra, which adds another dimension to the character of the Citroen C1, but causes refinement to suffer slightly at higher speeds.